jake83741/vnc-lm/README.md

 /model model:deepseek-r1:8b-llama-distill-fp16 num_ctx:32000
 ```

-A new thread will be created once the model loads.
+A thread will be created once the model loads.
 To switch models within a thread, use `+` followed by any distinctive part of the model name.

 ```shell
 # model switching examples